-This 26th Edition of the Orchard plant protection guide for deciduous fruits in NSW is the latest in a series of similar publications which have served industry for over 56 years.
+This 2017–18 edition of the Orchard plant protection guide for deciduous fruits in NSW is the latest in a series of similar publications that have served industry for over 56 years.
 It provides up-to-date information on all aspects of protecting your orchard from pests and diseases.

 The authors of this guide want to make sure that the information we're providing is what you need to make your business grow.
 We would like to receive any feedback that you care to offer – good, bad or indifferent.
 This will help us to make future editions even more useful.
 Please contact me with your suggestions by mail, phone, fax or email.

 Mobile 0427 918 315 or